 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Sea-lion, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Between, Angueira Duro, Jesus, Armed, Azure, Boa, Overall, Wreath, Base, Upon (wreath), Crest, Ogee, Created, Outlined in sable, Doubled, Two, In chief, In pale, In pile, In base, Dovetailed, Coat of arms, Sword, Scroll, Fructed, Personal, Hilted, Gules, Leaf, Leaved, Galician granary, Illuminated, Mantling, Langued, Motto, Leopard, Semi-circular, Or, Party per pale, Leather, Argent, Promet, family, Fesswise, Branch, Oak, Design rationale, Sinister, Vert, One and Tree.
+Between, Angueira Duro, Jesus, Armed, Azure, Boa, Overall, Wreath, Chain, Base, Charged, Upon (wreath), Ogee, Created, Outlined in sable, Doubled, Two, In chief, In pale, In pile, In base, Dovetailed, Coat of arms, Sword, Scroll, Fructed, Personal, Hilted, Gules, Leaf, Leaved, Galician granary, Illuminated, Langued, Motto, Leopard, Semi-circular, Or, Party per pale, Leather, Argent, Promet, family, Fesswise, Branch, Oak, Sinister, Vert, One, Escallop and Tree.

 Dr. Antonio Salmerón y Cabañas,